Nocturnes, Op. 62 (Chopin): No. 1 in B major

 The embellishment upon the return of the main theme has often been compared to an Italian da capo aria in Italian bel canto style.
-In the anglophone world, the B major nocturne is named the ‘Tuberose’, an exotic greenhouse flower.
+In the English-speaking world, the B major nocturne is named the ‘Tuberose’, an exotic greenhouse flower.
 James Huneker explains the reason: "the chief tune has charm, a fruity charm’, and its return in the reprise ‘is faint with a sick, rich odor".